zeesairafi/Task-react-MobX/README.md

 ## First things first:
 1. fork [this repo](https://github.com/JoinCODED/Task-react-MobX/)
 2. clone
-3. `cd ` to the folder
 4. `npm install`
 5. `npm start`

 ## Instructions
 1. `npm install mobx mobx-react`
 2. Create a file called roomStore in src
-3. define the room class and inside create an empty array room =[]
+3. define the room class and inside create an empty array rooms =[]
 4. `import { makeObservable, observable, action } from "mobx";`
 5. make a constructor that will make this a store
 6. create a store and export it